-Required with all courses taken and grades and credentials received.
+Applicants are required to submit transcripts for all courses taken that include all grades and credentials received.
 Transcripts need to be issued by the appropriate records office of the university and must be stamped and sealed.

 Degree Confirmation: If the transcripts do not indicate the title of the degree and the date it was conferred, an attested copy of the original diploma is also required.

 English Translations: If the original transcripts or degree confirmation are not in English, English translations must be provided.
 Translations must come from recognized bodies such as university, embassy, overseas

 EducationUSA Advising Centers, or other certified translation agencies.
 Translations alone or unattested copies of any document will not be accepted.

 Transcript Evaluation: If you attended a non-U.S. institution, one of our evaluators will do an assessment of your foreign transcript(s) and credential(s).
 External credential evaluations from

 World Education Services (WES) are welcome, but not required.

 Official transcripts in sealed envelopes are required for all admitted students prior to the first semester of study and should be mailed directly to the School of Public Affairs at the following mailing address: